LeaVerou/lea.verou.me/2023/state-of-html-2023/index.md

 My score after the change.
-If you have already taken the survey, you can just revisit it (with the same device & browser if filled it in anonymously) and go straight to the finish page to see your new score.
+If you have already taken the survey, you can just revisit it (with the same device & browser if filled it in anonymously) and go straight to the finish page to see your new score and ranking!

 </figcaption>
 </figure>

-The downside of the new score is that it's harder to interpret by itself, it only makes sense in comparison to others.
-You can search for the #StateOfHTML hashtag on microblogging services (e.g. here’s [Twitter](https://twitter.com/search?q=%23StateOfHTML&src=typed_query&f=live)).
-We are also working on displaying your rank among other participants automatically, to make this easier.

 ### I found a bug, what should I do?